 The mesh is a great feature in all climates, as it allows ventilation and airflow throughout the crib (ventilation may be a factor in preventing SIDS).

 Another awesome feature is the zip down side panel.
-On one side of the crib, the mesh panel zips fully open, giving easier access to mattress level when you placing your baby in the crib (or taking him or her out).
+On one side, the mesh panel zips fully open, giving easier access to mattress level when you placing your baby in the crib (or taking him or her out).

 Mattress & Bedding

-According to phil & teds, the mattress is “free from health-hazardous substances.”
+According to the company, the mattress is “free from health-hazardous substances.”
 Unfortunately, they don’t tell you what it is made from, which is a shame.